amit0rana/betterOptionsTrading/betterKite.md

 * See P&L for each strategy
 * See margin utilised for each position or for a strategy
 * Margin calculation is done by 2 methods.
 If you use 'baseket' method (this is default) then no further action needed but if youw ant to use 'Margin Calculator' method then you need to enable CORS.
 Choosing which method is available in settings.
-* Check this video on enabling CORS:
+* Check this image on enabling CORS:
 ![corsusage](https://dl.dropbox.com/s/mbktrw9dkqu4wl0/corsToggle.png?dl=0)

 ------